stefanjacobs/HydraShellySync/README.md

 ## Configuration

-An example configuration can be seen in `cfg/config.example.yml`:
+An example configuration can be seen in `cfg/config.example.yml`, just make a copy of it and name it in cfg and name it `cfg/config.yml`:

 ```yaml
 log-level: WARN